-Click here to view the Staff Report (scroll down to Public Hearings Item No. 1)
+View the Staff Report (scroll down to Public Hearings Item Number 1)

 Since the April 26th meeting, Staff updated the General Plan and its associated environmental document to address public and City Council concerns.
 Below are the "clean" and "track change" versions of the General Plan document.

-Click here to view the General Plan (clean).
+View the General Plan (clean) (PDF).
 Please ignore the Table of Contents in the clean version as the page numbers do not correspond at this time.
 Refer to the page numbers located at the bottom right corner of the document.

 - Introduction - Page 7